The history of glasses

 The glasses we see and wear today ultimately emerged at the beginning of the 18th century.
 The greatest problem with visual aids was the fit: either they would keep sliding down the wearer's face or could only be kept in place with great difficulty and irritation.
 One benefit of "ear glasses" or "temple glasses" versus predecessor models was that they featured a nose bridge and temples for holding the glasses in place via the ear.
 A metal ring was often attached to the end of the temples for a more comfortable fit.
-The first examples of these glasses appeared in London and can be seen in a promotional brochure from the English optician Scarlett from 1728.
+The first examples of these glasses appeared in London and can be seen in a promotional brochure from the English eye care professional Scarlett from 1728.
 People were also thinking about how to improve glasses in the United States.
 Did you know that in 1784 Benjamin Franklin created bifocal lenses, the predecessor to today's varifocal lenses?
 This is why bifocal lenses are still known as "Franklin glasses."

 Modern "temple glasses" began to become widespread starting in 1850.
 Their basic design has largely gone unchanged over the past century and a half.
 However, wearer comfort has improved over time with better designed temples and more comfortable nose pads until they achieved anatomic perfection at the beginning of the 20th century.